 Microchips, which are also known as transponders, are read-only passive radio frequency identification devices that are implanted into a horse's body and have an identification number unique to that particular animal.
 Only a registered veterinary surgeon of the Royal College of Veterinary Surgeons or equivalent professional body in a Member State of the European Union (EU) can implant the device.
 A vet must undertake procedures to detect any previous devices already fitted to a horse before beginning to implant a microchip.

 Horses must hold a valid passport issued by a recognised horse passport issuing body (IB) - also known as a passport-issuing organisation (PIO) - by 30 November of the year of their birth or within six months of their birth, whichever is the later.

 Foals will need to be microchipped and get a passport earlier if they are to be sold before this time limit has elapsed.

 The passport must hold correct and up-to-date information.
 If the owner believes the details in the passport need updating they must ask the IB to modify and update the passport.
 This includes:

 - eligibility for slaughter

 - a change in the horse's status - for example, a change in its registered status

-- an alternative form of identification has been applied to the horse
+- application of an alternative form of identification

 - a change of ownership